evfredericksen/pynacea/readme.md

 - Set up a shared folder between your VM and your main operating system.
 This can be a new folder or one that already exists on your primary OS.
-- Run `pynacea.py` in the command prompt.
-When prompted, give the path (on your VM) of the folder that you specified above.

 ###Pynhost (Host)